ellieb/phys321A/README.md

 # phys321A
-Assignments for PHYS 321A Summer 2018
+PHYS 321A Summer 2018
+This repository contains all the code needed to complete assignments.